What’s the best way to schedule dental appointments?

 A few weeks ago, we discussed how mobile devices have become a primary vehicle for locating information and that 20 percent of mobile searches are using voice search technology.
 But how are patients using these devices to locate medical information?
 By and large, search engines are becoming the dominant tool.
 In fact, one survey found that nearly 80 percent of American adults use search engines to search for medical information.

 Local patients want find medical information at their convenience and on their preferred device.
-As this suggests, local SEO has never been more important.
+As this suggests, local SEO for dentists has never been more important.
 It’s essential that accurate information appears in search engine results (SERPs)—and that you offer opportunities to engage with your brand.
 Ultimately, prospects can be exposed to your practice in a number of ways:

 - Google My Business listings